Haoowu/js-animated-navbar/README.md

 ##### Note on SSL support

 Note on ssl support : bitcoind library doesn't verify the server's certificate chain.
-That means that it accepts any certificate pr
+That means that it accepts any certificate presented by the server and any host name in that certificate.
+In this mode, TLS is susceptible to man-in-the-middle attacks.

+Donation